 If you enjoy thick, chunky soups then you will love Proper Good's soup selection, especially this Meatball Minestrone Soup.

-Using lentils, cooked rice, cooked potatoes, bread, or noodles in your soup can help to add body to the consistency, as well as provide extra flavor and nutrients.
+Using lentils, cooked rice, cooked potatoes, frozen hash browns, stale bread crumbs, or noodles in your soup can help to add body to the consistency, as well as provide extra flavor and nutrients.
 You can either add these extra ingredients by chopping them up for a chunky soup, or you can blend them into a puree before adding them into the soup.

 Additionally, lentils and beans are great to add to soups to produce a delicious and nutritious stew-like meal.
 White beans complement flavors produced by root vegetables, and potato flakes and mashed potatoes will work well with pea and potato-based soups.